NEW: AI SEO Playbook

 What Are Google AI Overviews?

-Google’s AI Overviews (formerly known as Search Generative Experience) are summaries that appear at the top of search results.
+Google Overviews, formerly known as Search Generative Experience, are summaries that appear at the top of search results.
 These overviews aim to provide readers with quick answers without requiring them to click through.
 You’ll see them show up in Google’s search like this:

 What Are Google AI Overviews